sogelink-research/ctod/README.md

 ### Endpoint: `/`

-Returns a sample Cesium viewer
+Returns a sample Cesium viewer, all values can be changed using the control panel, default settings can be overwritten on startup of the viewer with the below parameters, see the example aswell.

 #### Request